R4mn3t/SteamAchievementAnalytics/README.md

 ﻿# About
 This tool is suppose to help with choosing the easiest game to complete to bump the average game completion.
+# Important
+This tool is only able to read the games you have from the steam api.
+If you're profile is private the api does not return any games.
+If you have returned a game, the api will not return that game.
+But steam will still track that game as started.
+Therefor the calculated Completion % will be of.
 ```
 -h --help                               Displays this info
 -la --load-api      [apikey] [userid]   Loads user game data with the achievements from the api